How To Improve Long & Short Term Memory 8 Guidelines for a Happy & Fulfilling Life!

 Short Term Memory Sharpening Skills Children

-If you feel your child can improve in memory, the following game can be a fun way to develop auditory memory.
+If you feel your child’s memory could do with some improvement, the following game steps can be a fun way to develop auditory memory.
 The purpose of this exercise is to increase your child’s ability to remember instructions that are given to him/her.
 Some children cannot remember two, three or four instructions simultaneously.

 Often they will forget even single commands.
 Play this game often to strengthen your child’s short term memory and help them become less distracted when following commands.
 Start the game by telling your child about the game.
 The game’s object is to see how many commands the child can successfully complete.